luismcastillo/SJSU-art75/tutorials/01_Premiere/README.md

 <br>

-# ▼△▼△▼ Assigned tutorials
+# ▼△▼△▼ Tutorial Links

 ##### Tutorials from Lynda.com
-----> [Here is the Link](https://www.lynda.com/portal/patron?org=sjlibrary.org&triedlogout=true) to log in to Lynda with San Jose Public Library Card (or just do a search for "Lynda SJPL").
+----> [Here is the Link](https://www.lynda.com/portal/patron?org=sjlibrary.org&triedlogout=true) to log in to Lynda for free with San Jose Public Library Card (or just do a search for "Lynda SJPL").

 We will watch [Premiere Pro CC 2017 Essential Training: The Basics ](https://www.lynda.com/Premiere-Pro-tutorials/Premiere-Pro-CC-2017-Essential-Training-Basics/585268-2.html)